-The programme provides exposure to practice by means of guest lectures in major courses, given by alumni or professional connections of the staff.
-The programme notes that the study association has an important role in bridging the gap be-tween theory and practice by organising activities that involve the professional field.
+The programme also provides exposure to practice by means of guest lectures from various types of organisations, given by alumni or professional connections of the staff.
+In the first-year Organi-sation & Strategy course, students work on cases developed by the ESE Bachelor Honours Class in cooperation with an alumnus who is the case protagonist.

+The programme notes that the study association has an important role in bridging the gap between theory and practice by organising activities that involve the professional field.
+This includes, for example, career weeks, workshops on job market skills and the Erasmus Recruitment Platform to match students and companies.